Skip to main content

 OTHER MATTERS

 Leaves of Absence.
 After commencing graduate studies at Vanderbilt, a student may be granted a leave of absence by the Graduate School for a maximum of one year.
 This is granted upon the recommendation of the department and must be agreed to by both the DGS and the Department Chair.
-The student must provide the DGS a formal leave of absence request letter using the departmental letterhead and describe the reason for the request and the beginning and end of the requested leave.
+The student must provide the DGS a formal leave of absence request and describe the reason for the request and the beginning and end of the requested leave.
 After the Graduate School approves a leave of absence, the DGS contacts the College of Arts and Science for the approval of deferred funding for the student.

 Incompletes.
 An incomplete must be completed and a grade officially recorded no later than eight weeks from the first day of classes in the semester following the one in which a student received an incomplete.
 A student who receives an incomplete at the end of the semester must complete the required work and deliver it to the supervising faculty member in time for the faculty member to read and evaluate the work, and file the final grade, by the eighth-week deadline.
 Any incomplete course not finished within this time frame will result in an F for the course.
 It will be the responsibility of students to ensure that they deliver work in time for the supervising faculty member to submit a grade by the deadline, and the responsibility of faculty to notify the DGS (not just the Graduate School) of the grade.
 At the beginning of each semester, the DGS will remind students and faculty of the deadline for completing and grading incompletes.
 Students may appeal, in writing, to the Graduate Program Committee (GPC) for more than eight weeks in which to finish incompletes (and have them graded).
 Appeals should be delivered to the GPC no later than October 1 (for incompletes due to expire in a fall semester) and February 15 (for those expiring in the spring).